Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review: Summary Protocol

 \section{Summary Protocol}

-This study uses the methodology of a systematic literature review as described in~\cite{keele2007guidelines}.
+This study used the methodology of a systematic literature review as described in~\cite{keele2007guidelines}.
 The methodology defines the way in which a literature review should be performed so that the relevant papers are properly identified, evaluated, and interpreted.
-The systematic literature review is composed of three stages: planning, execution, and reporting.
-During the planning stage, we define a protocol for the study.
+A systematic literature review is composed of three stages: planning, execution, and reporting.
+During the planning stage, a protocol is defined for the study.
 This protocol includes the research questions of the study, the sources to search for papers, the search string to collect papers, inclusion and exclusion criteria to select relevant papers, and the data items that need to be collected from the selected papers to answer the research questions.
 In the execution phase the search string is applied, papers are collected, and the data is extracted.
-In the reporting phase we analyse and interpret the collected data, answer the research questions, document useful insights, and discuss potential threats to the validity of the study.
+In the reporting phase the collected data is analyzed and interpreted, the research questions are answered, useful insights are documented, and potential threats to the validity of the study are discussed.